Skip to content

 Test Event

-Since Khatru Pyramid uses an invite hierarchy, to test the relay we need to use the secret key of one of the public keys you have added to the users.json file.
+Since Khatru Pyramid uses an invite hierarchy, to test the relay you need to use the secret key of one of the public keys you have added to the users.json file.
 Initially, the file will contain the public key set in the khatru-pyramid.env file, so you can use that public key's secret key when testing your relay.

 Be sure to sign the event securely, i.e., don't let anyone, any camera, etc. see your secret key, clear your clipboard if you're copying and pasting the value, turn off your terminal history, etc.